 Get Your Dining Time Booked

 The Disney Cruise Line offers two meal times – the main seating (between 5:45pm and 6:15pm) and the second seating (between 8pm and 8:30pm).
 The first seating fills up quickly, so if that’s what you want, be sure to reserve it early.
 On board hostesses can help switch meal times, but it’s easiest to do it in advance.

 Plan Your Hotel the Night Before

 Book Transportation to the Port

 If you are flying to your port, you’ll need to get to the port somehow.
-Disney shuttle buses are available for an additional fee, or you can rent a car and drive to the port yourself (remember that parking at the port is available, but costs extra).
+Disney shuttle buses are available for an additional fee (depending on the port), or you can rent a car and drive to the port yourself (remember that parking at the port is available, but costs extra).
 Private transportation, including car services or Uber, are also an option.
 For Port Canaveral, I find that the Disney transportation is the best option, because it’s easy and convenient.